questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 SSL mode:disable
 ```

-Note: Grafana does not validate that queries are read-only, therefore a Grafana user could run `drop table x` and the statement would be executed.
+Note: Grafana does not validate that queries are read-only, therefore a Grafana user could run: `drop table x`
+and the statement would be executed.
 To protect against this, you might want to run a dedicated QuestDB instance set to read-only mode.
 You can do this by  `http.security.readonly=true` in your `server.conf`.
-Documentation link: https://questdb.io/docs/reference/configuration
+Please check the [configuration page](https://questdb.io/docs/reference/configuration).

 ### Create a new dashboard and add a panel